Small Start, Big Future

 From the very beginning, the Madison Writing Assistance program has served a variety of writing needs, including but not limited to resumes, cover letters, applications, middle and high school academic writing, poetry, memoirs, fiction and non-fiction books, email writing, Instagram posts, and even wedding vows!

-Weishun Lu has worked as a writing instructor for MWA for the past three years and, come fall 2020, will be the new Assistant Director for MWA.
+Weishun Lu has worked as a writing instructor for MWA for the past three years and, in fall 2020, became the new Assistant Director for MWA.
 She can confirm that working with the community is a little different than helping students at UW.

 “Library patrons have more interesting assignments.
 They come to us with very unexpected projects that really challenge me as an instructor.”